SungardAS/spotinst-lambda/README.md

 In addition to one of the credential parameter groups:

-- resourceType *required* `string` - `elasticgroup` is the only valid option at this time
+- resourceType *required* `string` - elasticgroup|subscription

 - requestType *required* `string` - create|update|delete

 - group `object` - Spotinst group definition.
+Required for `elasticgroup` create|update, not used for delete

-Required for create|update, not used for delete
+- subscription `object` - Spotinst group definition.
+Required for `subscription` create|update, not used for delete

-- groupId `string` - required for update|delete
+- id `string` - required for update|delete

 ## CloudFormation

-ResourceType must be set to `elasticgroup`
+Set the resource `Type` to  `Custom::elasticgroup` or `Custom::subscription`

 ## Examples